 Angered by recent unfair cross-cultural exchanges, the City of Chicago complained about how “so totally annoying and lame” its sister city Bogotá has been lately.

-Bogotá, the capital of Columbia which boasts a metropolitan area home to over 8.5 million people, became Chicago’s latest sister city in 2009.
-At first, Chicago was thrilled with its new city-to-city partership and spent an inordinate amount of time getting to know their brand-new sister city with student exchanges and economic development trips.
+Bogotá, the capital of Colombia which boasts a metropolitan area home to over 8.5 million people, became Chicago’s latest sister city in 2009.
+At first, Chicago was thrilled with its new city-to-city partnership and spent an inordinate amount of time getting to know their brand-new sister city with student exchanges and economic development trips.
 However, after two years, the relationship became strained as Bogotá’s novelty began to wear off.

 Eager to maintain Chicago’s approval and finding itself having to compete with her 27 other sister cities.
 Bogotá began to aggressively seek Chicago’s attention but only managed to become a “big pain in the butt” according to Chicago city leaders.

 Chicago’s City Council knows full well that they are supposed to continue to actively promote cultural and commercial ties with the third largest city in South America.
 However, the Aldermen just collectively cross their arms, roll their eyes, claim that Bogotá “acts like a complete dork sometimes” and complain that they don’t enjoy the same things anymore.

 “Sometimes we just need our privacy and Bogotá is always annoying us when we are hanging out with some of our other sister cities,” Mayor Rahm Emanual said.
 “We keep telling them to leave our room when they start getting all weird, but they just won’t listen.”